LucasJavaudin/intermodality-analysis/README.md

    `docs/poster/intermodality_poster.typ`.
 From the main directory:
    `typst compile docs/poster/main.typ --root .`.
    Note that the result values are automatically updated from the values in `output/results.json`.

+## License

+The Python and R codes are licensed under the [MIT license](https://mit-license.org/).
+Feel free to modify and redistribute them for your cool projects with MobiSurvStd!

+The LaTeX and Typst files are copyrighted and all rights are reserved.
+You may NOT use, copy, modify, or distribute this code without my explicit permission.